TargusR/BozonElectronBackbone_Boilerplate/README.md

 # Bozon Electron Backbone Boiler plate

-> This Boilerplate is the start up template to develope projects based in backbone and electron (chromium-nodejs desktop apps) upon Bozon project wizard.
+> This Boilerplate is a start-up template to develope projects based in backbone and electron (chromium-nodejs desktop apps) upon Bozon project wizard.

 ## Dev